-This webinar will be the fourth in a series of events convened by the Committee of 100 that examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.
+This webinar is the fourth in a series of events convened by the Committee of 100 that examine the challenges facing Chinese Americans and other Asian Americans with regard to barriers to advancement in a wide variety of professions in the U.S. The goal of this initiative is to contribute to the already significant efforts of organizations and individuals who have been tackling this issue.

 Asian Americans have been very underrepresented historically when it comes to careers and investing, investment banking and the legal professions.
 Although there has been improvement over time, there is still a significant gap that has not been closed.
 The problem is even more severe when it comes to Asian American women in these and other professions.
-We are pleased to host a fireside chat panel featuring two women Asian American pioneers in the above professions.
-They will talk about what it was like when they first started their careers, the challenges that they faced from an ethnic and a gender point of view, the changes they have seen over time, where they think the issue stands today, and the lessons that they can share with those Asian Americans who are currently starting or in the midst of their careers in these professions.
+We were pleased to host a fireside chat panel featuring two women Asian American pioneers in the above professions.
+They talked about what it was like when they first started their careers, the challenges that they faced from an ethnic and a gender point of view, the changes they have seen over time, where they think the issue stands today, and the lessons that they can share with those Asian Americans who are currently starting or in the midst of their careers in these professions.

 Founder/CEO of SupChina

 Former Senior Investment Banker (SVP Robert Fleming) and Investment Manager (Centenium Capital, Sino-Century)